-In the subsequent, recent paper \cite{GIM}, these results have been improved, though for a significantly more restrictive class of nonlinearities.
-In fact it is shown there that stochastic completeness is equivalent to nonexistence of nonnegative, nontrivial, bounded solutions to nonlinear elliptic equations of the form \eqref{eqe-intro}, where $\psi$ is \emph{convex}, continuous, strictly increasing (with $ \psi(0)=0 $) and $ C^1 $.
-These results essentially settle item (1) above, under the stated additional assumptions on $f=\psi$.
-We also comment that item (2) is dealt with as well, since solutions are just required to be very weak (i.e.~solutions in the sense of distributions) and the method does not in principle require even continuity, although elliptic regularity of course yields more than that.
-It should however be mentioned that results for subsolutions are not explicitly provided in \cite{GIM}, even if they may be deduced from the methods employed therein.
-In this case, the prototype nonlinearity in \eqref{eqe-intro} is of course $\psi(W)=W^p$ with $p>1$.
+In the recent paper \cite{GIM}, these results have been improved, although for a significantly more restrictive class of nonlinearities.
+In fact, it is shown there that stochastic completeness is equivalent to the nonexistence of nonnegative, nontrivial, bounded solutions to nonlinear elliptic equations of the form \eqref{eqe-intro} with $\psi$ \emph{convex}, strictly increasing (with $ \psi(0)=0 $) and $ C^1 $.
+This settles item (1) above, under the stated additional assumptions on $f=\psi$.
+We also comment that item (2) is dealt with as well, since solutions are just required to be very weak (i.e.~solutions in the sense of distributions) and the methods employed do not in principle require continuity, although elliptic regularity of course yields more than that.
+It should however be mentioned that results for subsolutions are not explicitly provided in \cite{GIM}, even if they may be deduced from the corresponding techniques of proof.
+In this framework, the prototype nonlinearity for \eqref{eqe-intro} is $\psi(W)=W^p$ with $p>1$.